julqarnaeen/Django-Little-Lemon/README.md

 A simple web app made by using Django framework.
 It is from meta peer-graded assignment for the fictional Little Lemon restaurant.
 It includes Home, About, Menu, and Book (reservation) pages with basic navigation and styling.

 ## How to run for Windows PowerShell
 Make sure you install python and django webframework in your local machine environment.
+Then Open any IDE or local machine terminal.

 ---